Tanmay244/hacktoberfest-Line-Follower-Maze-Solver/README.md

 #     Line-Follower-Maze-Solver

-## Run the fully working code "Bot1" in Arduino IDE
+## Execute the complete working code in "Bot1".

-### You are ready to go...
+###  Then you are ready to go...